Power Up the Design and Ensure Robust Finance Transformation

 In addition to the critical project set-up deliverables we covered earlier in the post, it is also time to define the scope of the transformation.

 Often, defining the scope for Finance Transformation is easier said than done.
 Objectives for the transformation are usually cost reduction, outsourcing, improvement in business-partnering capacity, or other things discussed in this series.
 First, however, the scope must be defined in process terms.
-In organisations that lack an enterprise or functional process model, that is even more challenging.
-That, however, is why we take the Functional Fit, and Baseline Assessment steps well before this point in the transformation.
+That is even more challenging in organisations that lack an enterprise or functional process model.
+That, however, is why we take the Functional Fit and Baseline Assessment steps well before this point in the transformation.
 Process and Data go hand-in-hand, so the scope definition must include both.

 The scope definition will also need to reflect the frame of reference of your targets; for example, you cannot assume that “removing” busy work” will be well received.
 Some may see it as a threat to job security.
 However, if you have adequately invested in readiness, your scope definition will follow that.